 How much does Passport cost?

 Passport is free; there is absolutely no cost to students or their families.
 Holy Cross pays for meals, room, books, and all activities or field trips during Summer Passport.
-There is no additional charge for the January Retreat.
+There is no additional charge for the Spring Retreat.

 What happens on the weekends during Summer Passport?
 Can I go home?